gocardless/nandi/README.md

 For some of the most common cases, we provide a Rails generator that generates both files for you.

+All generators support multi-database mode with the `--database` option (see Multi-Database Support section below).

 ### Not-null checks

 To generate migration files for a not-null check, run this command: